A PTAS for the Time-Invariant Incremental Knapsack problem: Generalizations

 \end{proof}

-\emph{Proof of Corollary \ref{cor:monotone}.} Given an instance $\I$ of IK with monotonically increasing discounts, and letting $p_{\max} := \|p\|_{\infty}$, we have that the optimal solution of $\I$ is at least $\Delta_{max} \cdot p_{\max}$ since $w_i \leq b_T,\ \forall i \in [n]$, otherwise an element $i$ can be discarded from the consideration.
+\textbf{Proof of Corollary \ref{cor:monotone}.} Given an instance $\I$ of IK with monotonically increasing discounts, and letting $p_{\max} := \|p\|_{\infty}$, we have that the optimal solution of $\I$ is at least $\Delta_{max} \cdot p_{\max}$ since $w_i \leq b_T,\ \forall i \in [n]$, otherwise an element $i$ can be discarded from the consideration.
 Reduce $\I$ to an instance $\I'$ by setting $C=\frac{\varepsilon \Delta_{\max}}{Tn}$ and $\Delta_{t}'=\floor{\frac{\Delta_{t}}{C}}$.
 We get that $\Delta_{\max}' \leq Tn / \varepsilon$ thus satisfying the assumption of Corollary \ref{cor:maxdelta} for each fixed $\varepsilon>0$.
-Let $\xo$ be an optimal solution to $\I$ and $\x$ a $(1-\varepsilon)$-approximated solution to $\I'$, one has:
+Let $\xo$ be an optimal solution to $\I$ and $\x$ a $(1-\varepsilon)$-approximated solution to $\I'$, one has: \qedd

 The proof of Corollary \ref{cor:monotone} only uses the fact that an item of the maximum profit is feasible at a time with the highest discount.
 Thus its implications are broader.

 Of independent interest is the fact that there is a PTAS for the modified version of \iik \ when each item can be taken multiple times.
 Unlike Corollary \ref{cor:monotone}, this is not based on a reduction between problems, but on a modification on our algorithm.

 \begin{corollary} There is a PTAS for the following modification of \iik: in \eqref{eq:IIK}, replace $x_t \in \{0,1\}^n$ with: $x_t \in \Zp^{n}$ for $t \in [T]$; and $0 \leq x_t \leq d$ for $t \in [T]$, where we let $d \in (\Zp \cup \{\infty\})^n$ be part of the input. \end{corollary}